Temporal Routing in Static Networks: The Schedule Completion Problem: The Schedule Completion Problem

 The two problems $\lenTEDSC$ and $\lifeTEDSC$ are closely related as the only difference between the length $\len$ and the lifespan $\lifespan$ of a walk is whether its remaining ``capacity'' decreases whenever it waits on a vertex.
 As the lifespan of a temporal walk bounds its length, any schedule satisfying the lifespan constraint for some value $h$ also satisfies the length constraint for the same $h$.

 \begin{observation} Let $\mathcal I$ be a $\lifeTEDSC$ instance and let $S$ be a feasible schedule.
 Then $S$ is also a feasible $\lenTEDSC$ schedule for $\mathcal I$. \end{observation}

 Recall that the goal of $\TEDSC$ is to cover multiple demands with each walk.
 Our definition captures this by fixing the number of walks $k$ that may be used.
-However, if an instance permits at least as many walks as demands, this instance can be solved by employing one walk for every demand.
+However, if an instance permits at least as many walks as demands, this instance can be solved by employing one walk for every demand. \begin{observation} Let $\mathcal I$ be a $\TEDSC$, $\lenTEDSC$, or $\lifeTEDSC$ instance.
+If $\cardinality D \le k$, then $\mathcal I$ is feasible. \end{observation}